Moving to a sustainable future

 No. We continue to offer a mix of in-person and online teaching, tailored to each student’s circumstances

 Yes.
-You can visit our new office during the same opening hours as now (9am – 5pm, Monday to Friday).
+From 1 October you can visit our new library during the same opening hours as now (9am – 5pm, Monday to Friday).

 FAQs for Alumni